Glossary

 flow front

-Active (submitted or running) tasks, i.e. tasks in the n=0 active window, with a common flow number comprise the active front of that flow.
+Active tasks, i.e. tasks in the n=0 window, with a common flow number comprise the active front of the flow.

 flow merge

-When a flow tries to spawn a child task and finds an instance with the same task ID already exists in the n=0 active window, the one active task will carry both flow numbers forward.
+When a flow tries to spawn a child task and finds an instance with the same task ID already exists in the n=0 active window, one merged task will carry both flow numbers forward.

 flow number